Outgoing Comoros leader Azali looks set to win new term - Journal du Cameroun

 – ‘Great masquerade’ –

-Azali is staging the poll after Comorans voted in a referendum to support the extension of presidential mandates from one five-year term to two, rotating among the three islands.
+Azali is staging the poll after Comorans voted in a referendum, boycotted by the opposition, to support the extension of presidential mandates from one five-year term to two, rotating among the three islands.

-The controversial change shocked a fragile balance of power established in 2001 that sought to end separatist crises on Anjouan and Moheli and halt the endless cycle of coups.
+The change upset a fragile balance of power established in 2001 that sought to end separatist crises on Anjouan and Moheli and halt the endless cycle of coups.

 The opposition fears that Azali, a native of Grande Comore and last elected in 2016, could hold power for 10 more years until 2029.